 Surrealist/realist

-Like many that have gone before, I misread her art as Surrealism, a movement that never really did that much for me.
+Like many that have gone before, I misread her art as Surrealism.
 That changed when I picked up her biography and began to realise the truth in Frida’s own words: “They thought I was a Surrealist, but I wasn’t.
 I never painted dreams.
 I painted my own reality.”

 Frida’s artworks are a visual diary of her intimate thoughts and feelings.
-Though she painted many self-portraits, they weren’t the glossed up, trouty-pout selfies of a vein Instagrammer.
+Though she painted many self-portraits, they weren’t the glossed up, trouty-pout selfies of a modern influencer.
 They were and continue to be a raw expression of life as she experienced it, with all the beauty and ugliness of reality.

 Take a walk with me through La Casa Azul – Frida’s vibrant childhood home, the place she married Diego Rivera (the first time) and spent her final days in 1954.
 See her art, home, studio, and garden, and if you ever go to Mexico City, see it for real!